-The 2018 Rhode Island Health Insurance Survey required respondents to provide a great deal of information about themselves and other family members.
+The 2020 Rhode Island Health Insurance Survey required respondents to provide information about themselves and other family members.
 The goal was to obtain accurate information about all household members while limiting the time commitment required of the respondent.

-On average, the survey required 21.9 minutes to complete.
-This is similar to, though slightly longer than, the 2016 survey.
+On average, the survey required 27.5 minutes to complete.
+This is approximately five minutes longer than the 2018 survey.